AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments.md

   >[!NOTE]
   >
-  > * If you use none-based form fragments multiple times in an Adaptive form, data syncing between the fields of fragments occurs.
-You can use a single [form fragment (based on core components)](/help/forms/adaptive-form-fragments-core-components.md)  multiple times in a form.
-It supports both none-based and schema-based form fragments without data syncing issues.
+  > If you use none-based form fragments multiple times in an Adaptive form, data synchronization between the fields of the fragments occurs.
+You can use a single [form fragment (based on core components)](/help/forms/adaptive-form-fragments-core-components.md) that is not tied to any form data model multiple times in a form without experiencing data synchronization issues.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}